Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Physics-informed Evaluation

-Second, we use real-world videos as a \emph{``gold standard''} to validate that our evaluation metrics work as intended.
-By analyzing the metrics on these ground-truth recordings, we demonstrate the reliability of our approach and establish an upper bound on performance, representing the precision with which we can measure adherence to physical laws.
-In essence, the metrics computed on real-world videos provide a baseline for how closely any generative model can align with physical principles.
+\paragraph{Metrics validation} We use real-world videos as a reference baseline to validate that our evaluation metrics work as intended.
+By analyzing the metrics on these ground-truth recordings, we demonstrate the reliability of our approach and establish a reference performance level, representing the precision with which we measure adherence to physical laws.
+In essence, the metrics computed on real-world videos provide a baseline for how closely any generative model can align with physical principles.\looseness=-1

-To structurally analyze the videos, we extract the trajectories of the objects by applying promptable visual segmentation.
-These trajectories comprise 2D coordinates of the recognized objects through time and are used for further analysis with our physical metrics.
-We describe the trajectory extraction in Sec.~\ref{sec:traj_ext}.\looseness=-1
+To structurally analyze the videos, we extract the trajectories of the objects by applying promptable video segmentation.
+These trajectories comprise 2D coordinates of the recognized objects through time and are used for further analysis with our physical metrics (see \sect{sec:traj_ext} for details).~\looseness=-1